 You can now launch the game, and as soon as it gets launched, switch the projector mode off.
 The game will then continue displaying on the second monitor.

-Option Two: Set the Second Monitor as Primary Monitor
+Set the Second Monitor as Primary Monitor

 The second method on how to move full screen game to second monitor is also straightforward.